PhaseEstimationScale¶

 It is assumed that the

-objects.
+pauli_sumis the sum ofPauliOpobjects.
 The bound on the absolute value of the eigenvalues of the sum is obtained as the sum of the absolute values of the coefficients of the terms.
 This is the best bound available in the generic case.
-APhaseEstimationScale
+APhaseEstimationScaleobject is instantiated using this bound.- Parameters:

 pauli_sum (SparsePauliOp | Operator | BaseOperator) – A

-or other suitable quantum infoOperator
+SparsePauliOpor other suitable quantum infoOperator- Raises:

 ValueError – if

-is not a sum of Pauli operators.- Returns:
+pauli_sumis not a sum of Pauli operators.- Returns:

 A

-object- Return type:
+PhaseEstimationScaleobject- Return type:

-- scale_phase(phi, id_coefficient=0.0)[source]#
+- scale_phase(phi, id_coefficient=0.0)[source]¶

 Convert a phase into an eigenvalue.